ampify-io/duda-docs/docs/general.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 ### URL Redirects
-* URL redirects are used to guide GoogleBot to the location of the AMP page in order for it to be indexed.
-Only AMP URLs have redirects, never the site's own pages.
-For example, if you add AMP to your home page, a redirection will be from a page https://www.yoursite.com/ampify/. __This is an expected bevavior.
-Human visitors are never redirected to a different domain.__ Pay close attention to not delete these redirections.
+* URL redirects are required to guide GoogleBot to the location of the AMP pages in order for them to be indexed.
+Only AMP URLs have redirects, not the site's html pages (for example, the AMP version of /www.yoursite.com/ is www.yoursite.com/ampify/). __This is the expected bevavior, it has no affect on SEO, and human visitors are never redirected to a different domain.__ Pay attention to not delete these redirections - AMP requires them.

     <img className="shadow" width='75%' src={useBaseUrl('url_redirect.png')} />